-He was born in Jacksonville, Florida, a middle child of ten.
-His father was a truck driver at the shipyards.
-His mother took care of the home and family.
-While he wasn’t raised in the church, his parents knew what was right and wrong, and they worked hard to keep all their children out of trouble.
-Their high moral standards directed them all to be good citizens.
+He was born in Jacksonville, Florida, the middle child of ten.
+His father was a truck driver at the shipyard and his mother took care of the home and family.
+While he wasn’t raised in the church, his parents knew what was right and wrong, and worked hard to keep their children out of trouble.
+High moral standards directed them to all be good citizens.

-After finishing high school in Jacksonville, he joined the army and was stationed in France.
-Once his service was completed, he returned home to Cocoa, Florida, and his wife Consuelo.
+After finishing high school in Jacksonville, he joined the US Army and was stationed in France.
+Once his service was completed, he returned home to his wife, Consuelo in Cocoa, Florida.

-He went home and told his wife Consuelo, “I’m going to paint for a living.”
+He went home and told his wife, Consuelo, “I’m going to paint for a living.”
 She looked at him strangely.
-This revelation didn’t make sense to her, but she trusted her husband and wanted to support him.
+This revelation didn’t make sense to her, but she trusted her husband and supported him.

 Sylvester set out a canvas and tried to paint one of Alfred’s moonlight scenes.
-It was harder to imitate than he had thought.
-His first try at a landscape turned out looking like a three year old had done it.
-He almost cried in defeat.
+It was harder to imitate than he thought.
+His first try at a landscape turned out looking like a three-year-old had painted it and he nearly cried in defeat.

 He knew he needed to find someone to teach him.
-He had heard that there was an artist named Harold Newton painting landscapes in Cocoa.
-So he “put out the word” that he wanted to talk to him.
+Sylvester heard there was an artist named Harold Newton painting landscapes in Cocoa, so he “put out the word” that he wanted to talk to him.
 Harold heard that Sylvester was looking for him and he was curious to find out what this preacher wanted with him.
 They finally met and Harold told him he could watch him paint.

 Sylvester watched Harold work during the day.
 At night he went home and practice what he’d seen.
-And then he began watching Sam Newton paint.
-After awhile he spent more time with Sam than Harold.
+He then began watching Sam Newton paint.
+After awhile, he spent more time with Sam than Harold.
 “I just stood and watched,” he explained.
 He purchased the same materials Harold and Sam used and continued to experiment.
 “I practiced and practiced and practiced,” he said.
 “Soon, I could paint anything Sam could paint and people started buying.”

-His best critics were his customers.
-They would offer helpful suggestions, which Sylvester took to heart.
-They made him a better painter.
+Sylvester’s best critics were his own customers.
+They would offer helpful suggestions, which Sylvester took to heart, making him a better painter.
 He also learned from his good friend Robert Lewis, another painter who lived in Cocoa.

-Like the other Highwaymen, he took his paintings on the road, selling up and down the highways on the east coast of Florida.
-He painted and sold his works on the roadways for forty years.
+Like the other Highwaymen, he took his paintings on the road, selling up and down the highways on the east coast of Florida, for over forty years.
 Even today, he says he has 100 paintings ready to sell.

 Consuelo died after twenty years of marriage.
 He and his second wife, Clezell, were married for fifteen years.
 She passed away a few years ago.
-Both wives helped him with art shows and exhibitions and were good partners.
+Both wives have helped him with art show exhibitions and were good partners.
 There were no children from either marriage.

-Sylvester moved to Tennessee after living in Atlanta for a year and a half because the Bible instructed him to do so.
+After living in Atlanta for a short time, Sylvester moved to Tennessee because he said the Bible instructed him to do so.
 He’s now living with a sister in Alabama.
 Wells no longer paints, as he is blind from glaucoma.
 He prays every day that God will heal his blindness so that he can paint once again.
 He asks that others pray for him as well.